HackTricks-wiki/hacktricks/windows-hardening/active-directory-methodology/README.md

 ### AdminSDHolder Group

-The Access Control List (ACL) of the **AdminSDHolder** object is used as a template to **copy** **permissions** to **all “protected groups”** in Active Directory and their members.
-Protected groups include privileged groups such as Domain Admins, Administrators, Enterprise Admins, and Schema Admins, Backup Operators and krbtgt.\
-By default, the ACL of this group is copied inside all the "protected groups".
-This is done to avoid intentional or accidental changes to these critical groups.
-However, if an attacker **modifies the ACL** of the group **AdminSDHolder** for example, giving full permissions to a regular user, this user will have full permissions on all the groups inside the protected group (in an hour).\
-And if someone tries to delete this user from the Domain Admins (for example) in an hour or less, the user will be back in the group.\
+The **AdminSDHolder** object in Active Directory ensures the security of **privileged groups** (like Domain Admins and Enterprise Admins) by applying a standard **Access Control List (ACL)** across these groups to prevent unauthorized changes.
+However, this feature can be exploited; if an attacker modifies the AdminSDHolder's ACL to give full access to a regular user, that user gains extensive control over all privileged groups.
+This security measure, meant to protect, can thus backfire, allowing unwarranted access unless closely monitored.

 [**More information about AdminDSHolder Group here.**](privileged-groups-and-token-privileges.md#adminsdholder-group)

 ### DSRM Credentials

-There is a **local administrator** account inside each **DC**.
-Having admin privileges in this machine, you can use mimikatz to **dump the local Administrator hash**.
-Then, modifying a registry to **activate this password** so you can remotely access to this local Administrator user.
+Inside every **Domain Controller (DC)**, a **local administrator** account exists.
+By obtaining admin rights on such a machine, the local Administrator hash can be extracted using **mimikatz**.
+Following this, a registry modification is necessary to **enable the use of this password**, allowing for remote access to the local Administrator account.

 {% content-ref url="dsrm-credentials.md" %}
 [dsrm-credentials.md](dsrm-credentials.md)